donbrowne/magpie-gdp12/README.txt

   chown -R www-data <name of folder>

-The install stage of the script will symlink the wsgi script, as well as the media and static files folders to a folder served by Apache (or not if the user leaves the appropriate field blank when prompted by the script.)
-The page can be accessed by navigating to the URL where that wsgi script is served, and launching the wsgi script.
+The install stage of the script will symlink the wsgi script, as well as the media and static files folders to the DESTDIR folder.
+The page can be accessed by navigating to the URL where that folder is served, and launching the wsgi script.
 This assumes that the folder from which Apache servers has a suitable htaccess file for serving wsgi files, and that Apache has been suitably configured.
 The htaccess file will look like -

   Options +ExecCGI
   AddHandler wsgi-script .wsgi